unlam/ComputationalAnalyticalMechanics/README.md

 <!-- LTeX: language=en-US -->

 # Computational Analytical Mechanics

-All teaching material used in the [Computational Analytical Mechanics](https://ingenieria.unlam.edu.ar/preview.php?seccion=3&idArticulo=510) course for the [mechanical engineering degree](https://ingenieria.unlam.edu.ar/index.php?seccion=3&idArticulo=371) at the Universidad Nacional de La Matanza is published here.
+Here it is published all teaching material used in the [course on this subject](https://ingenieria.unlam.edu.ar/preview.php?seccion=3&idArticulo=510) for the [mechanical engineering degree](https://ingenieria.unlam.edu.ar/index.php?seccion=3&idArticulo=371) at the Universidad Nacional de La Matanza.
 A [Spanish version](https://github.com/unlam/MecanicaAnaliticaComputacional) is also available.

 <!-- Remove for github pages -->